willamys/dsmovie/README.md

 # DSMovies API REST com Spring Boot + React

-It's a small system to manager movies.
-The user can set a score for movie.
+It's a small system to manage movies.
+The user can set the score for a movie.

-## Link da aplicação publicada no Netlify:
+## Link for app published on Netlify:

 ```
 https://stunning-semolina-51ee3f.netlify.app/